 As for our friends in the Southern Hemisphere, they can now experience the Young Spring Bamboo crafting material and recipes exclusively available during the Spring season now that the Winter has passed!
 Chopping bamboo trees with an axe can randomly drop special Young Spring Bamboo instead of regular Bamboo.

-So no matter which Hemisphere you play in, there’s new seasonal content to enjoy this month in Animal Crossing: New Horizons as we enter either the Autumn or Spring season!
+So no matter which Hemisphere you play in, there’s fresh seasonal content to enjoy this month in Animal Crossing: New Horizons as we enter either the Autumn or Spring season!

-Last year’s Grape Harvest Festival seasonal event has returned to Animal Crossing: New Horizons for entirety of September from September 1st to 30th.
+The Grape Harvest Festival seasonal event is celebrated in Animal Crossing: New Horizons for entirety of September from September 1st to 30th.
 These dates are the same for every other year as well.

-During this month, a special Grape-Harvest Basket item is available to grab from Nook Shopping for a second year.
+During this month, a special Grape-Harvest Basket item is available to grab from Nook Shopping in the Special Goods section.
 This is a pretty noteworthy item as it serves as a rare backpack accessory that’s far more useful for wear than yet another food furniture item to store away!